imahuph1/Newbookplace/Ideas/plot arc.md

 #### Chapter 10 – Level 20 Wall

-* Mandatory breakthrough quest is harder
+* breakthrough to condensation much more difficult/expensive

-* Involves combat and endurance

-* Jimmy wins cleanly

 * Gains new abilities